Pennington family reunion

 Aunt Mattie Rob had any children.

 George "Tom" Thomas has the largest division of descendants in our family.
 He and his first wife, Ola Mae, bore eight children.
-After Ola's untimely death he married Clarene and five children were born to this Union.
+After Ola's untimely death he married Clarine and four children were born to this Union.
 Tom settled in Somerset where he owned his farm.
 He was well respected in the community and served as a deacon at his church.

 Anna Elizabeth, also known as Cat or Annie, was Lincoln County's midwife and delivered approximately 1500 infants during her career.
 She continued to make house calls and deliver babies until her sight began to fail her in her mid-late 80s.
 Aunt Cat was married eight times, seven of her husbands passed away suddenly.
 Folklore refers to Aunt Cat as the "Black Widow".
 She bore one child, Janie Elizabeth, who died shortly after birth.